 If you’ve never started a website or blog, the advantage of this platform is that you get some free lessons on setting up your site.

-Not only that but if you intend creating a business you get some training on choosing your niche, creating content and keyword selection.
+Not only that, but if you intend to create a business, you get some training on choosing your niche, creating content, and keyword selection.

 Why use WordPress software?